 Ready to take the next step in your college career?
 Deciding where to transfer your existing college credits or associate degree might be easier than you think.
 About 40 percent of Temple University students are transfers, so you’ll be among students with similar experiences and needs.
 And at Temple’s College of Liberal Arts, you’ll benefit from an academic advising team dedicated to helping you make the most of your credits and graduate as soon as possible.
 Choose your academic advisor, get your transfer questions answered, receive advice throughout your time at Temple and get help with issues beyond academics.
 Contact us now to get started!

 Who Will Be My Academic Advisor When I Transfer?

 As a Temple transfer student, you’ll be joining an enormous group of students who came here with existing college experience and credits, just like you.
 And like you, they needed someone who understood their college journey to date and their goals for completing their higher education.
 They found that person on our academic advising team.

-The College of Liberal Arts has an assistant director who focuses exclusively on transfer student services, and a diverse team of professional academic advisors.
+The College of Liberal Arts has a diverse team of professional academic advisors.
 Many of these advisors were once transfer students themselves.
 They’re all eager to meet you at orientation, help you navigate the transfer process and finish your education in a timely manner.
 Best of all, we don’t choose your advisor for you.
 We let you choose the advisor you think can help you best.